 Welcome to Willow Class

-Willow class is made up of 29 children in year 2 and year 3.
-Miss Smith is our Teacher and Miss Nurcombe is our TA.
-Miss Prowse/Miss Gibbons work as 1:1 TAs.
+Willow class is made up of 20 children in year 2 and year 3.
+Miss Smith is our Teacher and Miss Lovell and Miss Nurcombe are Willow's TAs.
+Miss Gibbons works as 1:1 TA.

 We love and have a positive attitude to our learning and always try our best and work hard.

-This term our big question is Who settled here first?
-We will be learning about Stone Age to Iron Age- when this period was, what it was like to live during this period, how people survived, what they ate, tools they used etc. Our Geography will involve learning about physical (cliffs, woodland etc) and human features (houses, town etc).
-Linking to the Stone Age we will be focusing on Cheddar Gorge and Skara Brae and looking for these features in maps of these areas including aerial maps.
+Our Geography this term will involve learning about physical (cliffs, woodland etc) and human features (houses, town etc). linking to the Stone Age, we will be focusing on Cheddar Gorge and Skara Brae and looking for these features in maps of those areas including aerial maps.

-Our first Science topic is rocks- types of rocks, grouping rocks, soil formation and fossils.
-This will be followed by Animals Including Humans where we will be learning about nutrition and skeletons and muscles.
+Our first Science topic is Rocks- types of rocks, grouping rocks, soil formation and fossils.
+This will be followed by Animals Including Humans where we will be learning about nutrition, skeletons and muscles.

 English